 I think of the romance of the train, the iron horse that collapsed time and distance even as it began to undo us.
 How well my boy once loved trains.
 That boy is no longer here.
 In his place is another.
 In Mik’s picture, my son stands as tall as my shoulder.
 Fittingly, for a kid whose latest passion is monsters, his favorite holiday is Halloween.
 At first I begged him not to chew Mik’s ear off about supervillains from the Marvel universe and the darker actions of Greek Gods.
 Then I stopped myself, and thanked my boy for his morbid curiosity.
 He is teaching us to pay attention.
 The signs hint at violence.
 I like how he and his sister are dressed in the context of the sign’s bad news.
 CAUTION.
 The boy wields a scythe.
 The girl wears a katana tucked in her belt.
 She is stealthy; he is fierce.
 They look strong and alert.
 Good.
 They will have to be brave for the roadwork ahead.

-Photos of the signs are courtesy of the author, with permission from Justin Guariglia, The Climate Museum, and Mikael Awake, who has written a companion essay to this one that will appear in The Common.
+Photos of the signs are courtesy of the author, with permission from Justin Guariglia, The Climate Museum, and Mikael Awake, who has written a companion essay to this one for The Common.